The ultimate list of best places to visit in Hampi and best time to visit Hampi. Check out this 2-day itinerary to plan your trip to Hampi, India.

 The Hemakuta temples are a cluster of smaller but unique temples on the Hampi trail.
 Unique because their architecture is very different from the Dravidian architectural style used in other temples of the region.

-These temples are quite similar to Jain temples of northern India.
+These temples are quite similar to the Jain temples of northern India.
 Strange connection!

 Dotted with more than 35 shrines, the Hemakuta hills present an impressive sight.
 We spent more than an hour here exploring many of them.